cs-24-sw-3-01/typst-documents/report/chapters/foundation.typ

 - Synchronization with the SAP system will instigate a greater use of the calendar amongst the employees.
 - The accessibility of the solution, ensuring that the calendar can be used remotely, is crucial to advance the usability of the solution.

-As of the summarizing key consepts and the feature requests one can derive that the new solution must be of similar user interface and functionality as the current solution, to cater to the employees that still use the old solution from 2014.
+As of the summarizing key concepts and the feature requests one can derive that the new solution must be of similar user interface and functionality as the current solution, to cater to the employees that still use the old solution from 2014.
 However, the system must be an advanced version of the current solution, with a greater amount of features to ensure motivation for the employees that has previously migrated to other solutions to use the new solution.